athomasq/athomasq.github.io/investing/portfolio.md

 🧭 I invest only where I think I have an edge, in either dealflow or evaluation.
 As a consequence, my portfolio tends to skew non-Bay Area, mostly B2B, and mostly under-represented or atypical founder profiles.

 🎯 I invest my own money.
 This gives me a very different objective function from many (most?) startup investors.

+😎 My portfolio companies have gone on to raise further funding from Sequoia, Tiger Global, Falcon Edge, GIC and others.

 <!--